HEAL/platform-documentation/docs/platform_workspaces.md

     Workspace access requires authorization.
 Please contact [HEAL Support](mailto:heal-support@data-commons.io) for more information.

-1. After navigating to [healdata.org/workspace](https://healdata.org/workspace), users will discover a list of pre-configured virtual machine (VM) images, as shown below.
+1. After navigating to <https://healdata.org/portal/workspace>, users will discover a list of pre-configured virtual machine (VM) images, as shown below.

 ![Workspace_flavors](img/workspace_flavors.png)

 Available workspaces on the HEAL Platform (top).
-Users may need to link their accounts from other repositories (bottom); click [here to see how](#LinkingAccessTo).
+Users may need to link their accounts from other repositories (bottom); click [here to see how](platform_request_access.md#linking-access-to-fair-enabled-repositories).

 * **(Generic) Jupyter Notebook with R kernel:** Choose this VM if you are familiar with setting up Python- or R-based Notebooks, or if you just exported one or multiple studies from the Discovery Page and want to start your custom analysis.
 * **(Generic, User-licensed) Stata Notebook:** Choose this VM if you are familiar with STATA-based data analysis.
 This notebook requires a STATA license.
 * **Tutorial Notebooks:** Explore our Jupyter Notebook tutorials written in Python or RStudio, which pull data from various sources of the HEAL Data Ecosystem to leverage statistical programs and data analysis tools.

-All interactive tutorial notebooks can be also found as [static version on the Notebook Browser tab](https://healdata.org/resource-browser); read more in the section ["Example Analysis"](#StaticNotebooks).
+All interactive tutorial notebooks can be also found as [static version on the Notebook Browser tab](https://healdata.org/portal/resource-browser); read more in the section ["Example Analysis"](platform_example_analyses.md).

 Feel free to edit and experiment with this collection of notebooks.
 They are your personal copies!